-Please note that the Hall will now be closed until late June so that conservation work may continue on the roof.
+Please note that the Hall will be closed until mid-July following structural repairs to the roof.
 The college and cathedral will remain open during this time and the entry charge will be adjusted accordingly.
 Please visit the 'opening times and prices' page for information about the Cathedral's opening hours.

 The Christ Church Guidebook